 Available to buy online, over the phone (01752 837645), or in the Zoo when you visit.

 If you decide during your visit you want to become a member, your admission cost that day will be deducted from your membership fee.
 Please see a member of the Jaguar restaurant team to apply.

 Gift Aid, how does it work?

-Dartmoor Zoological Park is run by Dartmoor Zoological Society.
-DZS is a charity devoted to the conservation of endangered species and their habitats.
-All tickets include an optional donation of 10% which helps us to run various conservation and research projects here and abroad and by choosing to make this donation you really help us.
+Dartmoor Zoological Park is run by Dartmoor Zoological Society, a charity devoted to the conservation of endangered species and their habitats.
+All tickets include a voluntary donation of 10% which helps us to run various conservation and research projects and by choosing to make this donation you really help us.

 The government supports charities like us with a scheme called Gift Aid.
 This allows us to claim back the tax on the whole amount paid, an extra 25%, which makes a significant difference.